nursyafiqahJackson/Artificial-IntelligenceProject/README.md

 - Extracting the images of license plate
 - Extracting characters from the plate
 - Recognizing the characte
--

 We’ll wrap up the post by looking at the results of applying our number plate recognition.

-There is two-phase COVID-19 face mask detector as shown in Figure 2:
+Plate extraction module as shown in Figure 2:

 ![Figure 2](https://www.pyimagesearch.com/wp-content/uploads/2020/04/face_mask_detection_phases.png)
 Figure 2: Phases and individual steps for building a COVID-19 face mask detector with computer vision and deep learning